Ready Room Operational Manual

 Any inspection team user except an Observer can upload one or more documents to a request at any point after it appears in the Assign column.
 Restricted SMEs can upload documents only to requests in the Fulfill column that have been assigned to them.
 Open the request and either drag files to the file "drop zone" in the middle of the request, or click Select Files and navigate to the desired files.
 An indicator for each file will show upload progress, turning to green when completed.
 Names of uploaded files will be displayed at the bottom of the drop zone.

 There is no limit on the number (or type) of files that can be attached to a request.
-However, to mitigate against network congestion, files will be uploaded four at a time.
+However, to mitigate against network congestion, files will be uploaded five at a time.

 A file can be downloaded by clicking on the "Download" link in the list of files.